sdsc/R-roll/README.md

 ```shell
 make ROLLCOMPILER=intel
 ```
-produces an rpm with a name that begins "`boost_intel`".
+produces an rpm with a name that begins "`R_intel`".

 ## Installation